akcybex/jstr/Readme.md

 | `JStr.wordWrap`       | Wraps the string at a specified length with a specified line ending.                                | [Documentation](docs/WordWrap.md)       |
 | `JStr.words`          | Splits the string into an array of words.                                                           | [Documentation](docs/Words.md)          |
 | `JStr.wrap`           | Wraps the string at a specified length with a specified string.                                     | [Documentation](docs/Wrap.md)           |

+## Fluent String
+Fluent strings provide a more fluent, object-oriented interface for working with string values.
+This paradigm allows you to chain multiple string operations together, creating a more readable syntax compared to traditional string operations.
+Each method call returns a new fluent string object, enabling you to seamlessly chain operations while maintaining clarity and conciseness in your code.

 | JSTR Fluent String Methods | Description                                                                                         | Documentation Link                       |
 |----------------------------|-----------------------------------------------------------------------------------------------------|------------------------------------------|